Skip to content Back to top

 0 to 5 Years Immunisations

-Vaccines are important all year round.
+Vaccines are important all year round

-Infectious diseases can be very serious in babies and young children.
 That’s why your child is offered free and safe NHS vaccinations.
 We’ve set out the vaccines your child should have and when.

 You will receive an invitation for the vaccinations from your GP practice.
 Your child needs to have some vaccinations more than once to make sure they are fully protected.